 Sure, cats look cute and act cool, but it’s what’s inside that counts, right?
 Well, it turns out that cats have it all.

-From the tip of their whiskers to the end of their tails, cats’ bodies have lots of funky features that make them really special.
+From their tip of their whiskers to the end of their tails, cats’ bodies have lots of funky features that make them really special.
 These features are the result of millions of years of evolution and (whether we like it or not) are what make them such exceptional hunters.
-It’s just a lucky coincidence that we find them adorable, too.
+It’s just a lucky coincidence that we find them adorable too.

 Every aspect of your cat's anatomy is fine-tuned for their status as predatory animals.
 Cats have powerful senses of smell and hearing, making them keenly aware of their environment.
 Your cat's facial expressions, from whiskers to ears to eyes, can tell you how they're feeling.